-Please be reminded that CUNY has established a zero tolerance policy regarding gifts of any value from interested sources.
-Accordingly, as a CUNY employee you may not solicit or accept gifts, of any value, either directly or indirectly, from any interested source, regardless of whether the gift was intended to influence or reward you.
+Please be reminded that CUNY’s Conflicts of Interest Policy and the New York State Public Officers Law prohibit the acceptance of gifts of more than nominal value from interested sources.
+Accordingly, as a CUNY employee you may not solicit or accept such gifts, either directly or indirectly, from any interested source, regardless of whether the […]

 As the academic year is well underway and the holidays are upon us, many of you are invited to attend a seminar or conference paid for by a CUNY vendor; to participate in a golf outing sponsored by a publisher; to review or write textbooks; or to accept certain “tokens of appreciation” from your students or their parents.
 In connection with such activities, there are a number of rules to keep in mind.
 Under the New York State Public Officers Law, which governs all CUNY employees, including faculty at the senior and community colleges, attendance at a seminar or a conference given and paid for by a CUNY vendor, or acceptance of an incentive from a publisher or a “token” from a student, may constitute an acceptance of an unauthorized gift and a violation of the Public Officers Law.